 Related to the above point by the Reviewer, we have added that more research is needed to directly measure indoor temperatures in prisons and jails in the United States in the revised manuscript (P. 7, Lines 322-326):

-Further work is critical to both comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts their health, to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.
+Further work is critical to comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts health, to build reliable and validated datasets of cooling mechanisms in prisons and jails, to directly measure indoor temperatures in prisons and jails, and to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.

 Indoor environments, especially in settings like prisons, can significantly differ from outdoor ambient conditions.
 Factors such as building materials, ventilation, and the presence or absence of air conditioning or shades play a critical role in determining the indoor climate.
 Without data on these aspects, any conclusions about temperature exposure are primarily based on external environmental conditions, which may not accurately reflect the actual exposure experienced by individuals indoors.